MarianoJT88/PD-Flow/README.txt

                Clue: Use cv::Mat image_name(height, width, CV_16U) and
                      cv::imwrite(filename, image_name) to store them.
                      Multiply the real depth by 5000.

+Scene-Flow_Impair writes outputs to two files, a text version containing the full scene flow and an image representation.
+The root of these files can be specified using

+--out <root>    : The output file name root.
+Defaults to pdflow.
+                  The results will be written to <root>_resultsNN.txt and root_representationNN.png where NN is a two digit number.

 The algorithm convergence is set to a fixed number of iterations at each level of the coarse-to-fine scheme, and depends on the amount of levels and the level itself.
 If necessary, it can be changed by modifying the variable num_max_iter[].